Meraki-Solutions/green-state/README.md

 ## State Classes and Components

 We have found that many times we were re-writing the same state management pattern over and over.
 For example, toggling between 2 values (on/off, expanded/collapsed, mouseover/mouseon, etc.) or managing a string value (e.g. a form field).
-Green State provides a number of state classes out of the box that we think speed up development by reducing the need to rewrite the same code over and over.
-Green State also provides react components for each of these state classes to make it easy to use them with React.
+GreenState provides a number of state classes out of the box that we think speed up development by reducing the need to rewrite the same code over and over.
+GreenState also provides react components for each of these state classes to make it easy to use them with React.

 ### BooleanState